ejazr83/Book-Summaries/Identity and Access Management/Identity Attack Vectors/09 - 11 Identity Attack Vectors.md

 7. None – No privileges at all and may not even be defined as an identity or account.

 ## Identity Management Controls in the Cyber Kill Chain
+Typical Cyber Attack has the following phases Reconnaissance --> Infiltration --> Exploitation --> Exfiltration

+We can fix IAM gaps by overlaying the following controls Weak Inventory and Cataloging - Default accounts and passwords used during lateral movement can be aggregated, certified, and automatically remediated.
+Orphan account management can detect the creation of new admin accounts used by attackers.
+An automated recertification can also be used to highlight escalation of privileges that tends to happen over an extended period.

+Strong Authentication - Strong multi-factor authentication and context aware login can prevent and detect lots of issues in the flow of the kill chain.

+Password Controls - Good password management controls play a significant part in preventing and slowing down the progress of an attack.
+Strong password policies make cracking and brute-force password attacks computationally time-consuming and costly for the attacker.

+Lifecycle Management - Account Lifecycle Management sets out an operational baseline for both prevention and detection of compromise.

+PAM Governance - The inventory and modeling of any deployed Privilege Account Management (PAM) infrastructure proves essential additional controls and governance.
+Applying the full suite of IGA best practices to the entitlements managed by the PAM tier is also essential to prevent and detect an attack.

+Request Controls - Approvals and audit for all new access changes stop the adversary from circumnavigating manual request and fulfillment systems.

+File Access Governance - Effective access modeling, data classification, and file access alerts are key controls available throughout the Cyber Kill Chain.